- What is Journey Into Manhood?

 We teach the spiritual principal of teach the principle of “surrender” to God and his divine will, as part of a broader program of healing and growth.
 W never intentionally challenge anyone’s religious beliefs, or lack of belief, their morals or values.
 We will do our best to work within a participant’s existing framework of spiritual beliefs and values.

 We also make sincere efforts to accommodate requirements of Jewish Sabbath observance.
-We usually have at least one conservative or orthodox Jew on staff, and the senior non-Jewish staff men are also quite familiar with Jewish Sabbath requirements.
+We often have at least one conservative or orthodox Jew on staff, and the senior non-Jewish staff men are also quite familiar with Jewish Sabbath requirements.

 What is the minimum age to attend?